Wacky-Mole/RareMagicPortal/README.md

   * https://valheim.thunderstore.io/package/Smoothbrain/TargetPortal/
   * This a recommended mod, it has good compatibility with RMP.

-    BiomeColorForce is a tricky for TargetPortal - so Icons will have ^22 next to the name on map.
+  * BiomeColorForce is a tricky for TargetPortal - so Icons will have ^(num)(1-22) next to the name on map.
 This is to let the mod know what color the icon is for later use
-* and most of the other mods.
+  *  Most of the other mods.

 ## Author's Note:
 * Mod was produced with the hope that multiplayer servers will require more teamwork or more PVP to capture the scarce resource.